ceejbot/galls-law/one-shot.md

 * postgres for users, billing, access control lists
 * replica of the package data in postgres to drive website

+^ The downloads service uses mysql, but we'll be rewriting that.
+Couchdb replicates. postgres: ad-hoc querying is nice, but replication is a mess.

 ---

-# node frameworks
+# big node modules

 * web site only: hapi
 * everything else: restify
+* knex to help with postgres

 ^ The public downloads service is hapi, but we'll rewrite that when we get around to making it perform well.

 ---

-# node-restify
+# restify

-* simple
 * barely a framework
+* trivial to get a json api running
 * observable
 * sinatra/express routing
 * we like the connect middleware style

+---

+# conventions across services

+* monitoring endpoints same for all
 * every process has a repl
+* json logging
+* config mostly through cmd-line arguments
+* some environment variable passing

 ---